danieleperera/SocAnalystArsenal/README.md

   - do some research on victim domain/IP
   - ~~try to integrate semi-manual mode~~
   - ~~if no results found don't notify~~
+  - check certificate and find other domains/website created by the same user using censys

 ## Usage
 ```